 On 29 August 2017, Council resolved to endorse a concept plan for the development of a Regional Aquatic, Arts and Leisure Centre at Mackay Park, Batemans Bay.
-The concept plan endorsed by Council is shown at Figure 14.
+A detailed design process was underway at the time of preparation of this Plan of Management.
 Further discussion on the planning for this facility is included in section 6 of this Plan of Management.